Skip to content

 Lyra inclined her head.
 She did not trust herself to do more.

 The walk back was longer than the walk there.
-The same corridors.
-The same stone.
-But something had changed in Lyra's attention, the way a room changed when you knew you were leaving it.
+The same corridors, the same stone, but something had shifted in the way she noticed them: the way a room changed when you knew you were leaving it.

 She passed the refectory, where two junior magisters were arguing about assessment timelines.
-She passed the library alcove where she had gone, as she had in every place she'd ever lived, to quiet the part of herself that wanted to be known rather than ranked.
+She passed the library alcove where she had gone — as she had gone to libraries in every city she'd lived, for longer than most of these walls had stood — to quiet the part of herself that wanted to be known rather than ranked.
 She passed a window that looked out over the valley, and for the first time in months she stopped to notice that the view was beautiful.
+She almost kept walking.
+She didn't.

-Her quarters.
-Her hands moved faster than her thoughts, which was useful, because her thoughts kept circling.
-Combat robes lined for cold.
+In her quarters, her hands moved faster than her thoughts, which was useful, because her thoughts kept circling.
+She pulled combat robes from the press and ran her thumb along the cold-lining: enchantment woven so fine it felt like a second fabric.
 Focus crystals recalibrated for freezing temperatures.
 Emergency mana compressed into charged crystals no larger than her thumb, each one cut to her frequency.
-The ritual of making herself ready for something she had never faced.
+Nothing in the pack was personal.
+She had made sure of that without quite deciding to.

 Her arcane focus hummed at her belt: silver-wrapped crystal, shaped to her signature when she took the oath.
 She checked its resonance without thinking, the way a soldier checked a blade.